George Jessel (judge): Legal and political career

 Jessel's earnings during his first three years at the bar were 52, 346, and 795 guineas, from which it will be seen that his rise to a tolerably large practice was rapid.
 His work, however, was mainly conveyancing, and for long his income remained almost stationary.
 By degrees, however, he got more work, and was appointed Queen's Counsel in 1865, becoming a bencher of his Inn in the same year and practising in the Court of Chancery.
-Jessel entered Parliament as Liberal Party member for Dover in 1868, and although neither his intellect nor his oratory was of a class likely to commend itself to his fellow-members, he attracted William Ewart Gladstone's attention by two learned speeches on the Bankruptcy Bill which was before the house in 1869, with the result that, in 1871, he was appointed Solicitor General.
+Jessel entered Parliament as Liberal Party member for Dover in 1868, and although neither his intellect nor his oratory was of a class likely to commend itself to his fellow-members, he attracted William Ewart Gladstone's attention by two learned speeches on the Bankruptcy Bill which was before the house in 1869, with the result that, in early November 1871, he was appointed Solicitor General.
 In 1872, he was knighted.

 His business, in addition to that on behalf of the Crown, became very large, and his income for three years before he was raised to the bench amounted to nearly £25,000 per annum.

 Master of the Rolls

 In 1873, Jessel succeeded Lord Romilly as Master of the Rolls, the Attorney-General (J. D. Coleridge) having refused the office.
-On accepting from office, he resigned from Parliament, and was sworn of the Privy Council.
+On accepting the position, he resigned from Parliament, and was sworn of the Privy Council.

 From 1873 to 1881, Jessel sat as a judge of first instance in the rolls court, being also a member of the Court of Appeal and the Judicial Committee of the Privy Council.

-In November 1874, the first Judicature Act came into effect, and in 1881 the Judicature Act of that year made the Master of the Rolls, the ordinary president of the first Court of Appeal, relieving him of his duties as a judge of first instance.
+In November 1874, the first Judicature Act came into effect, combining the existing royal courts into a single High Court of first instance and the Court of Appeal.
+In 1881 the Judicature Act of that year made the Master of the Rolls the ordinary president of the Court of Appeal, relieving him of his duties as a judge of first instance.
 In the Court of Appeal Jessel presided almost to the day of his death.

 On 22 February 1878, Jessel survived an assassination attempt by Henry John Dodwell, a disturbed clergyman.

-For some time before 1883 he suffered from diabetes with chronic disorder of the heart and liver, but struggled against it; on 16 March 1883 he sat in court for the last time, and five days later he died, aged 59, at his residence in London, the immediate cause of death being cardiac syncope.
+For some time before 1883 he suffered from diabetes with chronic disorder of the heart and liver, but struggled against it.
+On 16 March 1883 he sat in court for the last time, and five days later he died, aged 59, at his residence in London, the immediate cause of death being cardiac syncope.
 The following day, the Court of Appeal adjourned in his honour.